crcx/parable/REFERENCE.md

     value - value

+Primitive.
+Given a string or character, return the lowercase equivalent.

 ## to-uppercase

     value - value

+Primitive.
+Given a string or character, return the uppercase equivalent.

 ## report-error

     string -

+Primitive.
+Send a string to the Parable error log.

 ## sin

     number - number

+Primitive.
+Return the sine of a number.

 ## cos

     number - number

+Primitive.
+Return the cosine of a number.

 ## tan

     number - number

+Primitive.
+Return the tangent of a number.

 ## asin

     number - number

+Primitive.
+Return the arc sine of a number.

 ## acos

     number - number

+Primitive.
+Return the arc cosine of a number.

 ## atan

     number - number

+Primitive.
+Return the arc tangent of a number.

 ## atan2